Y5tek/firebase-yedek-deposu/README.md

     ```

 7.  **Push Your Code to GitHub:**
-    Upload your local commits to the remote repository on GitHub.
-The `-u` flag sets the upstream branch for future pushes.
+    Upload your local commits to the `main` branch of the `firebase-yedek-deposu` repository on GitHub.
+The `-u` flag sets the upstream branch for future pushes, so you can just use `git push` later.
     ```bash
     git push -u origin main
     ```